 Lunch at Taverna Stefanis

 After touring Knossos we headed towards Elounda opting to go through the mountains.
 Of course, we were pretty hungry after a busy morning and looked for an out of the way place to eat.
 As a matter of fact, we found the perfect spot in the small mountain town of Krasi.
 The Taverna Stefanis.
 This place is amazing!
-The food is fantastic and plentiful and the service is second to none!
-Family owned and operated, this place is truly a gem!
-In general, this restaurant truly is an authentic Greek experience.
+The food is fantastic and plentiful and the service is also second to none!
+In addition, it is family owned and operated.
+This place is truly a gem!

 Check out this great food!!
 From top, left to right.
 Fava.
 Tzatziki.
 Greek Meatballs.
 Saganaki (Fried Cheese).
 Fresh Fruit and Desserts!
-As can be seen, we ate well!
+As can be seen, we ate well and were very happy!

 Elounda Peninsula All Suites Hotel

 While planning our trip to Greece, I found the travel guide Top 10 Crete to be very useful.
 It lists the top 10 places to go, restaurants, and sites.
 Then it also lists the top 10 by region and area.
-I felt it was a great planning tool, plus it came with a pocket size map.
+I felt it was a great planning tool.
+In addition, it came with a pocket size map.

 Follow me on Instagram!!!!